lyrabelacqua/FizzBuzzTDD/README.md

 # FizzBuzzTDD
-Written for Guestline's FizzBuzz Challenge [annouced on 18.11.2019 during 4developers conference] Written using Javascript and Jest.
+Written for Guestline's FizzBuzz Challenge [annouced on 18.11.2019 during 4developers conference].

+Written using Javascript and Jest.

 # Setup